BYU-CSA/cyber-kickstart/How-to-add-to-this-repository.md

 - Command line with `git` installed
 - Some resources to add or ideas to edit the repository

 `git` is a tool that does "version management".
 Practically everyone uses it to manage multiple people editing the same source code.
 You're going to "clone" the main repository (or "repo") down, then create a "branch" with your changes, "commit" your "staged" changes, "push" your commits, then "merge" it into the main "branch".
-If you can explain all of those terms in quotes, you'll know as much about git as your average Software Engineer.
+If you can explain all of those terms in quotes, you'll know as much about git as an entry level Software Engineer.

-To get a command line with git on Windows, download [Git Bash](https://git-scm.com/downloads), a command line program for Windows that mimics a Linux command line.
+To get a command line with git available on Windows, download [Git Bash](https://git-scm.com/downloads), a command line program for Windows that mimics a Linux command line.
 When using this program, you'll use Linux commands like `ls` and `cd` instead of Windows commands like `dir` and `chdir`.
-Git is packaged with this program.
+The Git command line tool is packaged with this program.

 1. Find a spot to clone this repository.
-Typically, people have a directory called "CTF" or "Cyber" where they put everything.
+Typically, people have a directory called "CTF" or "Cyber" on their Desktop where they put everything.
 2. In command line, navigate to the directory where you're going to clone this repository with `cd` and run `git clone https://github.com/BYU-CSA/cyber-kickstart.git`.
 3. Run `cd cyber-kickstart` to change the current directory to the repo.
 You are now "in" the repo.
 As long as you're "in" the repo, the `git` command will know that you're trying to make changes to this repo, and that it's originally hosted on github.
 4. Run `git checkout -b <branch-name>`.
 Make `<branch-name>` something short and descriptive preferably starting with your name, like `jake-mullins-sql-injection-resources` or `macen-bird-notes-dump`.
 If you're editing a lesson, it's fine to just say `cryptography-lesson-edits` or something similar.